Bitumen: United States

-The first use of bitumen in the New World was by indigenous peoples.
+The first use of bitumen in the New World was by aboriginal peoples.
 On the west coast, as early as the 13th century, the Tongva, Luiseño and Chumash peoples collected the naturally occurring bitumen that seeped to the surface above underlying petroleum deposits.
 All three groups used the substance as an adhesive.
 It is found on many different artifacts of tools and ceremonial items.
 For example, it was used on rattles to adhere gourds or turtle shells to rattle handles.
 It was also used in decorations.
 Small round shell beads were often set in asphaltum to provide decorations.
 It was used as a sealant on baskets to make them watertight for carrying water, possibly poisoning those who drank the water.
 Asphalt was used also to seal the planks on ocean-going canoes.

 Asphalt was first used to pave streets in the 1870s.
 At first naturally occurring "bituminous rock" was used, such as at Ritchie Mines in Macfarlan in Ritchie County, West Virginia from 1852 to 1873.
 In 1876, asphalt-based paving was used to pave Pennsylvania Avenue in Washington DC, in time for the celebration of the national centennial.

 In the horse-drawn era, US streets were mostly unpaved and covered with dirt or gravel.
 Especially where mud or trenching often made streets difficult to pass, pavements were sometimes made of diverse materials including wooden planks, cobble stones or other stone blocks, or bricks.
 Unpaved roads produced uneven wear and hazards for pedestrians.
 In the late 19th century with the rise of the popular bicycle, bicycle clubs were important in pushing for more general pavement of streets.
 Advocacy for pavement increased in the early 20th century with the rise of the automobile.
 Asphalt gradually became an ever more common method of paving.
 St. Charles Avenue in New Orleans was paved its whole length with asphalt by 1889.